-1 Introduction
+Introduction

 Disagreement among investors is central to trading in financial markets.
 Indeed, it is difficult to motivate why investors would trade at all without some source of disagreement (Milgrom and Stokey, 1982; Karpoff, 1986).
-Motivated partly by this observation, a growing literature evaluates the effects of investor disagreement on financial market outcomes (e.g., Varian, 1985; Nagel, 2005; Banerjee and Kremer, 2010; Carlin et al., 2014).
+Motivated partly by this observation, a growing literature evaluates the effects of investor disagreement on financial market outcomes (e.g., Varian, 1985; Nagel, 2005; Banerjee and Kremer, 2010; Carlin et al., 2014; Bailey et al., 2016).
 Research has linked disagreement to trading volume and stock returns, and has studied its dynamic effects (Ajinkya et al., 1991; Diether et al., 2002; Banerjee and Kremer, 2010).

 Despite the breadth of work on the consequences of investor disagreement, much less is known empirically about the sources of disagreement.
 That is, why do investors disagree in the first place?
-Leading theories have identified different investment philosophies and different information sets as the most important sources of disagreement (Hong and Stein, 2007).
-In this paper, we document that differences in investment philosophies contribute significantly to overall investor disagreement by studying a setting in which individual investment philosophies are explicitly reported.
+Leading theories have identified differences in information sets and differences in models that investors use to interpret information as the two main sources of disagreement (Hong and Stein, 2007).
+In this paper, we study a setting in which models (i.e., investment approaches) are explicitly reported by investors, to examine the role of different investment philosophies in overall investor disagreement.
+We find there is significant scope for disagreement across investment approaches.